Wills32/Agenda/README.md

 ### About this project

-The Appointment Schedule created using JavaScript, PHP, HTML, CSS and the frameworks Bootstrap and Fullcalendar.
+The Appointment Schedule created using JavaScript, PHP, HTML, CSS and the Bootstrap and Fullcalendar frameworks.

 This project will have a home screen that will show the events recorded, a button for adding new events and another for a calendar link.
 In the calendar you can add a new events and change or delete the old ones.